spaelling/azure-security-review/README.md

 choco install anaconda3
 # go drink a coffee - this takes a while
 ```

 We need to make sure a few prequisite modules are installed

 - Az (Azure Powershell)
 - Az.ResourceGraph
 - Microsoft.Graph

 Note that `Microsoft.Graph` is a collection of many modules.
-We just check one of them.

-If there are multiple of the same modules listed then you have Microsoft.Graph modules installed in multiple places and possibly multiple different versions.
+If there are multiple of the same modules listed using below code, then you have Microsoft.Graph modules installed in multiple places and possibly multiple different versions.

 I would suggest completely uninstalling and then install the necessary modules.
 Also beware if you are installing to PowerShell Desktop or Core, check `$PSVersionTable`.